ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 $ bounding_box_type              <lgl> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA,...
 ```

-With these versions, there was no problem for doing this (as you can
+With these versions, you could simply do this (as you can find in the
-find in the slides):
+slides):

 ``` r
 rtweets04 %>%